Congglee/shopee-clone-reactjs-super/README.md

 # [Shopee](https://github.com/Congglee/shopee-clone-reactjs-super)

-An e-commerce shopee clone project from reactjs super course.
+An simple e-commerce shopee clone project from reactjs super course.
 It is bootstrapped with `vite`.

 > **Warning**
 > This project is still in development and is not ready for production use.